-When most people think of locally grown product, they initially think of farmer’s markets.
+When most people think of a locally grown product, they initially think of farmer’s markets.
 These offer a wide range of products and are generally held on various days throughout the week.
-With several farmer’s markets a week to attend, their are plenty of opportunities to sell cut flowers and other related products.
+With several farmer’s markets a week to attend, there are plenty of opportunities to sell cut flowers and other related products.

 Farmer’s markets also can be big producers of waste, especially when it comes to cut flowers.
 Unlike most fruits and vegetables, flowers don’t last long once harvested from the plant.
 Depending on the temperature, humidity, time out of water, and the amount of physical handling, flower longevity can be reduced significantly or may be unable to sell once a market is over.

 A large amount of product and time must be invested in order to participate in a farmer’s market.
 If attending a Saturday market, a prep schedule may be as follows:

 - Unload at the market, sell, and reload